NotePlan/plugins/jgclark.Summaries/README.md

 - count the times you've met with staff member `@alice` this year so far
 - sum the length of your `@run(...)`s last quarter
 - automatically add your progress this week against your goal of getting an average 8 hours `@sleep()` when you generate your daily note

+And also:
-- save the results of any search over all notes.
+- save the results of any search over all notes (or a subset of notes by date) to a note
+- make a Map of Content (MOC) note for a search term

 ## Commands
 This Plugin provides commands that generate several different sorts of **summaries** and **basic stats from your daily notes**, that are saved back into special NotePlan notes in the Summaries folder.
 Most start by asking for the time period you wish to operate over: